aittorai/code-quality-configs/README.md

 # Code Quality Configs

-A selection of code quality configs intended for use in Invoke's applications.
+A selection of code quality configs intended for use in web applications.

 - [eslint-config-react] An `eslint` config package.
 - [prettier-config-react] A `prettier` config package.